aplimasolutions/terraform-demos/jenkins-ec2/README.md

-# How to install Jenkins LTS on an Ubuntu 18.04 LTS EC2 instance?
+# How to install Jenkins LTS on an Ubuntu 18.04 LTS EC2 instance in default VPC?

 ## Prerequisites